 Complete the two online courses Introduction to Agrology & Orientation to BCIA, in which the profession of agrology and the functions of BCIA are explained.
-Alternatively, Articling Registrants can complete the in-person Profession of Agrology Workshop instead of the online version, which may be presented by their local Branch as an event.
 (Note: You must log in as a Registrant to view these webinars)

-Provide a brief verbal report at a Branch meeting to introduce yourself: include your name, academic background, the field of specialization, and current employment, and acknowledge your mentor.
-This typically is 2-3 minutes at a Branch AGM or an alternative event arranged by the Branch.
+Provide a brief verbal report at a Branch Annual General Meeting (AGM) to introduce yourself: include your name, academic background, the field of specialization, and current employment, and acknowledge your mentor.
+This typically is 2-3 minutes in length at the Branch AGM.

 Branch Professional Development Event